bristol-vaccine-centre/interfacer/README.md

 checking that user supplied dataframes conform to expectations.
 Missing columns or incorrectly typed columns can be identified and useful error messages returned.
-Specifying structure is part of the function definition and can be automatically included in Roxygen documentation.
+Specifying structure is part of the function definition and can be automatically included in `roxygen2` documentation.

 ## Installation